grp-bork/nHUMAnN/README.md

 An nHUMAnN run is controlled by environment-specific parameters (s. [run.config](config/run.config)) and studiy-specific parameters (s. [params.yml](config/params.yml)).
 The parameters in the `params.yml` can be specified on the command line as well.

-You can either clone metaphlow from GitHub and run it as follows
+You can either clone nHUMAnN from GitHub and run it as follows

 ```
 git clone https://github.com/grp-bork/nHUMAnN.git